 Most of us are familiar with lactose (milk sugar), but what is lactase?
 Contrary to the name, it isn’t milk-derived.
-It’s an enzyme produced in our digestive system, that breaks down lactose in our intestines.
-In theory, after the age of two humans stop consuming their mother’s milk and therefore no longer have a need for high levels of lactase.
+It’s an enzyme produced in our digestive system, that breaks down lactose in the intestines.
+In theory, after the age of two, humans stop consuming their mother’s milk and therefore no longer have a need for high levels of lactase.
 So after weaning, our bodies naturally decrease the production of lactase.
-But it’s believed that the introduction of cow’s milk through farming caused some cultures to develop varying levels of “lactase persistence” through the process of evolution.
+But it’s believed that the introduction of dietary cow’s milk through farming caused some cultures to develop varying levels of “lactase persistence” through the process of evolution.

 What is Lactase?
 Will it Help with Lactose Intolerance?

 Lactase can be a good quick fix for people with lactose intolerance, but it won’t help with any other dairy issues.
 And there are several things to know if you are thinking about taking lactase enzymes.

 Lactase products come in a pill or liquid form.
 The liquid is added to milk and allowed to sit for 24 hours.
 It effectively neutralizes the lactose.
 The pills are what you take with or just before your first bite of dairy.
 Typically one to three pills must be taken each time you consume dairy.
 This is not a “once a day” kind of supplement.

 Lactase enzymes are not super-expensive, but if you eat dairy often, you’ll need to stock up.
 And you’ll want to have them on hand, because they must be taken in a timely manner.